 - Are your plants waving at you with pitiful, withering fronds because you haven’t dusted or watered them?

-- Have you forgotten what color your carpet really is because there are so many pieces of lint, dust, pet hair and bits of something you no longer know the identity of?
+- Have you forgotten what color your carpet really is because there are so many pieces of lint, dust, pet hair and bits of something you no longer know the identity of on your carpet?

 - Have you had trouble finding your kids or pets after they came home, because they wandered into a dirty clothes “drift?”